-Org Mode has this nice thing where you can click a link in the buffer to open it in your browser.
+Org mode has this nice thing where you can click a link in the buffer to open it in your browser.
 Turns out that’s not some special org-only behavior.
 It’s goto-address-mode, a minor mode that activates URLs and email addresses in the current buffer.

-You can manually launch it with M-x goto-address-mode.
-It might be easier to automatically enable it for certain modes.
-You do that with a hook.
+easier to automatically enable it for certain modes.
+You do that with a

 I want links to be available when reviewing notes and blog posts.
 Since I write those notes in a number of formats, I should add the hook one of the general major modes. text-mode is a good start.

-Now I can open links in Emacs from my Markdown and reStructuredText files with a click!
-Or a C-c <RET>.
+;; base mode for prose(add-hook 'text-mode-hook (lambda () (goto-address-mode)))Now I can open links from my Markdown and RST files with a

 goto-address-mode key bindings